 However, what is considered relevant depends on which stakeholder you ask, says molecular geneticist Claudia Dall’Osso and Ian Love, a business insights analyst at Decision Resources Group.
 Developers and patients may well differ in this regard.

 The key is defining clinical endpoints.
 Developers have traditionally chosen endpoints that are not always relevant to patients.
-This is changing, of course, with a new focus on patient centric clinical trial designs.
-As a result, patients’ perspectives are being included drug development.
+This is changing, of course, with a new focus on patient-centric study designs.
+As a result, patients’ perspectives are being included in drug development.

 Images by: ammentorp/©123RF Stock Photo, wavebreakmediamicro/©123RF Stock Photo, dolgachov/©123RF Stock Photo